quadram-institute-bioscience/tatajuba/README.md

   more useful `per_sample`-like file.
 In particular the locations do not correspond to the `tract_id` locations &mdash; if you currently want to use these files, please use the `tract_id` for mapping to the correct locations (available in files `per_sample*` or `tract_llist.tsv`).
-* As of 2020.06.30, the conda/singularity versions (1.0.3) may use a lot of memory (this is fixed if you use the source code).
+* As of 2020.08.01, the conda/singularity versions (1.0.3) use a lot of memory.
+This has been fixed if you use the source code.

 ## License
 SPDX-License-Identifier: GPL-3.0-or-later